-PAR2042 (5-0) 5 cr. hrs.
-Principles of Paramedic Technology III environmental, pediatrics, neonatology, gastroenterology, toxicology, nephrology, urology, disease system pharmacology, applied A&P, pathophysiology, waveform Capnography, pediatric electrocardiography, pediatric ECG interpretation & monitoring, ECG devices and equipment, at-home ECG monitoring, management of typical and atypical pediatric ACS presentations, pediatric defibrillation/ cardioversion, pediatric external pacing. management of pediatric dysrhythmias and current AHA guidelines for PALS, ACLS and ECC.
+Corequisites: PAR2020 and PAR2162.
+A continuation of the Principles of Paramedic Technology series.
+Content includes: pulmonology, neurology, endocrinology, immunology, allergies/ anaphylaxis, hematology, environmental, pediatrics, neonatology, gastroenterology, toxicology, nephrology, urology, disease system pharmacology, applied A&P, pathophysiology, waveform capnography, pediatric electrocardiography, pediatric ECG interpretation and monitoring, ECG devices and equipment, at-home ECG monitoring, management of typical and atypical pediatric ACS presentations, pediatric defibrillation/ cardioversion, pediatric external pacing, management of pediatric dysrhythmias and current AHA guidelines for PALS, ACLS and ECC.
 Will integrate the theory behind the use of advanced diagnostic and treatment in procedures in the management of adult and pediatric chronic and acute illness and injury.